cozy/cozy-stack/doc/architecture.md

 Stack.
 For example, we can have some Cozy Stack processes dedicated for real-time.
 Even, if they have all the code, we can route only the relevant trafic from the load-balancer.

+> What are the frameworks and tools used for the front-end apps?

+If you want to develop your own app, you can use the framework and the tools you like, nothing is mandatory.
+For the official apps, we will want to move
+to:

+- es6 (but converting the existing coffeescript code will take time)
+- npm scripts and webpack
+- react & redux (but probably keep backbone & marionette for basic apps)